 Select a an exam type

 Heterogeneous catalysis is a key enabler of the chemical industry from refinery to pharmaceuticals.
 The sectors within which this process has applications includes the pharmaceutical, research and commercial product development, manufacturing and sustainable energy sectors (such as Biodiesel).
 This programme is designed to give students the practical skills to undertake independent research in heterogeneous catalysis and to supply a thorough theoretical understanding of industrial heterogeneous catalysis.
 Previous knowledge of catalysis is not required.
+We have research programmes covering: new catalytic materials, petrochemicals, fine chemicals, energy, fuels and catalyst deactivation.
+Research at the School of Chemistry has developed and grown over the years.
+Our Heter-ogeneous Catalysis Section has some of the best-equipped labs in the UK, attracting industrial support from companies such as: Johnson Matthey, BP, Syngenta, SABIC, Saudi Aramco, Huntsman, Sasol, Invista & Innospec.
+This programme is designed to give students the appropriate practical research skills and theoretical knowledge to embark on a future career in industry or academia.
+Students complete two projects with two supervisors: one University of Glasgow academic staff and the second ex-industry honorary University of Glasgow staff.
+To further enhance this programme, it is intended to build it around a series of short courses that will be accessible to industry.

 A 2.2 Honours degree or equivalent in chemistry, chemical engineering, physics or life sciences.
-Previous knowledge of catalysis is not required.
+Previous knowledge of catalysis is not required

 Students living in

-£30,240 per year
+£31,800 per year

 Students from International

-The University of Glasgow is one of four ancient universities in Scotland, founded back in 1451....
+The University of Glasgow is the fourth oldest university in the English-speaking world, founded back in 1451....

 Check out our